-The Volunteer of the Year award is a significant initiative undertaken by the West Australian Football Commission (WAFC) and supported by the Sunday Times, to recognise the invaluable contribution of volunteers to the development and success of the sport.
+The Volunteer of the Year award is a significant initiative undertaken by WA Football and supported by the Sunday Times, to recognise the invaluable contribution of volunteers to the development and success of the sport.

 Nomination Form